 Defective drug attorneys usually work on a contingency-fee basis.
 This means that you will only have to pay your attorney if your case is successful.
 In these cases, your attorney will typically collect one-third of your final verdict or settlement.

 Were you or a loved one diagnosed with gynecomastia?
-If so, the attorneys working with ClassAction.org would like you to know that there is still time to join this growing litigation.
+If so, ClassAction.org would like you to know that there may still be time to join this growing litigation.
 For more information on whether you may be able to file a lawsuit seeking compensation for your injuries, fill out our free case review form today.

 Here at ClassAction.org, we are constantly combing through newly-filed lawsuits and court documents to uncover information that is valuable to our readers.
 What we found when reading through… More